Mushrooms hold a certain mystery. Earthy, magical and delicious.

-Once rice is cooked, add to frying pan, along with walnuts, salt, pepper and 1 tbsp parsley.
+Once rice is cooked, add to frying pan, along with walnuts, salt, pepper and 1 tablespoon parsley.
 Add most of the bacon back in reserving a little to top mushrooms once they finish baking.
 Stir to combine.

 Place mushroom caps on parchment paper lined backing sheet and top with as much of the rice filling as you'd like.
 Bake for 15 minutes.
 Once mushrooms are baked, top with leftover bacon and additional parsley.